 If your garage is detached from your home and you are going to convert your garage into a guest room, you might want to consider having plumbing installed in order to build a bathroom in order to accommodate your guests.

 Dry Wall is super easy to install and if a room is already framed, it can be done in just a couple of hours.
 Luckily, even old garages are already prepped for drywall and are ready to go.
 After you install the sheetrock, you just have to plaster over it, sand it, and prime it.
-Then it’s ready for paint which means you are one step closer to making your garage an actual living space.
+Then it’s ready for paint which means you are one step closer to making your garage actual living space.

 Depending on the architecture of your home, you can either use the current garage door you have or you can replace the whole garage door with a large window or folding glass doors.
-The climate you live in will help you decipher which kind of garage doors to get, so be sure to get doors which can open easily because of the humidity.
+The climate you live in will help you decipher which kind of garage doors to get, so be sure to get doors that can open easily because of the humidity.

 Author: Leslie Mason is a homemaker and garden expert.
 Leslie enjoys writing, gardening, do-it-yourself projects, and fixing up the house.
 Leslie has completed home improvement projects all across the globe from fixing doors in Calgary to repairing roofs in Africa.